-Andrew Westoll is an award-winning author, journalist and teacher based in Toronto.
+Andrew Westoll is an award-winning author and professor based in Toronto.
 A former primatologist-in-training, Andrew traded the real jungle for the concrete one a long time ago, but his experiences with wild animals still inform his work.
-Most of his writing explores one corner or another of our fraught, curious and ever-evolving relationship with the natural world.
+Most of his writing explores our fraught, ever-evolving relationship with the natural world.

-Andrew is Assistant Professor, Teaching Stream, of Creative Writing and English at the University of Toronto Scarborough, where in 2014 he was honoured as a Professor of the Year by the Underground student newspaper.
-He holds an MFA in Creative Writing from the University of British Columbia, is a Gold National Magazine Award winner, and his feature writing regularly appears in premier venues in Canada and around the world.
+Andrew is Associate Professor, Teaching Stream, of Creative Writing and English at the University of Toronto Scarborough (UTSC), where in 2019 he won the annual UTSC Teaching Award, which recognizes sustained teaching excellence.
+He holds an MFA in Creative Writing from the University of British Columbia, is a Gold National Magazine Award winner, and his feature writing appears in premier venues in Canada and around the world.
 His books have been published in the USA, UK, Australia and Poland, and his work has been anthologized in Cabin Fever: The Best New Canadian Non-Fiction.